AFFF Lawsuit: Latest Firefighter Foam Lawsuit Updates (2024)

 The DOD has since taken action to make water at military installations safer and to discontinue using PFAS products, including firefighter foam.
 However, the VA faces more AFFF claims, and some victims filed lawsuits.

-Exposed to AFFFs?
+Were You Exposed to AFFF?

-If you are a civilian or military firefighter who used AFFF and subsequently developed cancer, you may be eligible to pursue AFFF compensation through a lawsuit.
 ConsumerShield can help you find a lawyer to represent you, so you receive the compensation you deserve.
-Complete the online form to get started.
+Complete the online form today get started.

-Frequently Asked Questions
+• Frequently Asked Questions

 • Aqueous Film-Forming Foam (AFFF) is a type of firefighting foam used to extinguish fuel-based fires.
 AFFF is dangerous because it contains Per- and Polyfluoroalkyl Substances (PFAS), a class of man-made chemicals known as "forever chemicals."
 These chemicals are resistant to degradation and can persist in the environment and in human bodies for a long time, leading to various health and environmental risks.